 Wendo Kolosoy "On The Rumba River" (DVD) (First Run Features, 2007)

-Wendo Kolosoy "Banaya Papa Wendo" (IglooMondo, 2007)
+Wendo Kolosoy "Banaya Papa Wendo" (IglooMondo Records, 2007)

-Wendo Kolosoy "Botyiaki Ntembe" (Cristal, 2011)
+Wendo Kolosoy "Botyiaki Ntembe" (Cristal Records, 2011)

 Wendo Kolosoy/Various Artists "The Very Best Of Congolese Rumba: The Kinshasa-Abidjan Sessions" (IglooMondo, 2008)

-Fundi Konde "Retrospective v.1: 1947-56" (RetroAfric, 1994)
+Fundi Konde "Retrospective v.1: 1947-56" (RetroAfric Records, 1994)

 This is my favorite of the RetroAfric albums, since it highlights such a different, older musical style.
 Kenyan guitarist Fundi Konde began his career during WWII, and started recording in the late 1940s.
 This mellow, acoustic version of the popular rumba style has a distinct calypsonian feel to it, and an unusual instrumental flavor -- country-flavored accordions and a light clarinet poke up next to a gently strummed acoustic guitar.
-Konde's vocals are similarly whistful and relaxed, underscoring the sense of novelty and antiquity in these classic tracks.
+Konde's vocals are similarly wistful and relaxed, underscoring the sense of novelty and antiquity in these classic tracks.
 There's not a lot of African pop (that I've heard) that sounds like this -- it's a real treat, and highly recommended for anyone in search of something really new and different to check out.

 Konono No.1 "Lubuaku" (2004)